safepay/sensor.fronius/README.md

 It works by reading data from Fronius inverters and, optionally, from PowerFlow devices.

+### URL's Utilised
 The Default URL called is ``http://ip_address/GetInverterRealtimeData.cgi?Scope=Device&DeviceId=1&DataCollection=CommonInverterData``

 The optional PowerFlow URL is ``http://ip_address/solar_api/v1/GetPowerFlowRealtimeData.fcgi``

+### Getting Your System to Report
 If your inverter has a different id than "1" then pass your device ID as "device_id" as per the configuration.

 If you have multiple inverters, set ``scope: System`` as per the configuration below to return summed values for all inverters.

+### Handling Inverter Offline at Night
+Fronius inverters shut down their API endpoints at night by default.

+This component will set all values to 0 (Zero) during that time except for the Yearly and Lifetime totals.

+This means that if you restart HA at night, you will get zeros for all values and "-" for Yearly and Lifetime until the inverter is back online the next morning.

 ## Installation
 Copy the ``fronius_inverter`` folder in the custom_components directory into your own custom_components directory in your config directory of Home Assistant.